devdhan/devdhan/README.md

 ### Hi there 👋
-- 🔭 I am Daniel Bolaji a Cross Platform developer (Specializing in Mobile App Development) & a Crypto Trader, currently pursuing my Bachelors in Computer Science.
+- 🔭 I am Daniel Bolaji an Android Mobile App Development & a Crypto Trader, currently pursuing my Bachelors in Computer Science.
 - 🌱 I am open to an internship and looking to collaborate on Mobile App and Blockchain projects.
 I’m currently learning Solidity, Rust and Go.
 - 👯 I am interested in working on any project to increase my knowledge in Tech.
-- 💬 Ask me about Javascript and React-Native.
+- 💬 Ask me about Java and Kotlin.
 - 📫 You can contact me via Twitter @dhan_bx

 <!--